Conference & Competition Funding

-Funding can be used towards registration expenses directly related to the conference or competition.
-Expenses for travel, lodging, software, subscriptions, and individual tutoring or coaching are not eligible for funding.
+Funding can be used towards registration expenses directly related to the conference or competition (potentially including travel).
+Expenses for lodging, software, subscriptions, and individual tutoring or coaching are not eligible for funding.
 Award amounts can be from $20 (minimum) to $300 (maximum) per student.
 At the Committee’s discretion, more funds may be available to students who are presenting at a conference or professional development event.
 Each student can receive a maximum of one award per academic year.

 - When are applications reviewed?

 The committee reviews incoming applications on the first Tuesday of every month.
 Please be sure to submit your application at minimum one month in advance of the conference or competition.
 Wagner makes every effort to balance limited funds with its interest in providing all graduate students with equal access to funding opportunities.

 Awards are processed as reimbursements - once the conference or competition is complete, you must submit the required materials via an online form to the Committee for a direct deposit reimbursement.